-- What steps can we take before, during and after surgery to help reduce my risks of age-related problems from anesthesia and to help me recover?
+- What steps can I take before, during and after surgery to help reduce my risks of age-related problems from anesthesia and to help me recover?

 - How long will recovery take?
 How long will I be in the hospital?
 Will I need a rehab facility?
 For how long?

 - Will I need nursing care or other help at home?
 For how long?

 - Are there any possible treatments other than surgery, and what are the likely outcomes for any non-surgical options?

 - What would my future look like if I do nothing?